John Randolph of Roanoke: Political career

-In June 1807, Randolph was the foreman of the Grand Jury in Richmond, which was considering the indictment of Aaron Burr and others for treason.
+In June 1807, Randolph was the foreman of the grand jury in Richmond, which was considering the indictment of Aaron Burr and others for treason.
 By the end of the review, he was angry with Thomas Jefferson for supporting General James Wilkinson, Burr's chief accuser.
 He considered Wilkinson less than a reputable and honorable person.

-Defeated for reelection in 1812 due to his opposition to the War of 1812, Randolph was elected in 1814 and 1816.
-He skipped a term, then was reelected and served from 1819 until his resignation in 1825.
+Defeated for re-election in 1812 due to his opposition to the War of 1812, Randolph was elected in 1814 and 1816.
+He skipped a term, then was again elected and served from 1819 until his resignation in 1825.
 During the Missouri Crisis, Randolph emerged as an outspoken defender of the slaveholding gentry and a critic of democracy, even though he repeatedly insisted that he hated slavery.

-In 1823–1824, John Randolph was asked to seek office as the Democratic-Republican Party candidate for the office of U.S. President in time for the 1824 U.S. presidential election.
-He declined this offer.
+Randolph was asked to be the Democratic-Republican Party candidate for president in the 1824 presidential election.
+He declined this offer; the election was won by John Quincy Adams.

-Randolph was appointed to the U.S. Senate in December 1825 to fill a vacancy, and he served until 1827.
-During his time in the Senate, his Whig colleagues, annoyed by the bitterness of his invective, sometimes foreshortened his speeches "by severally quitting their seats when he was speaking to an extent sufficient to leave the Senate without a quorum."
-Randolph was elected to the Congress again in 1826, becoming the Chairman of the Committee on Ways and Means.
+Randolph was appointed to the Senate in December 1825 to fill a vacancy, and he served until 1827.
+During his time in the Senate, his pro-Adams colleagues, annoyed by the bitterness of his invective, sometimes foreshortened his speeches "by severally quitting their seats when he was speaking to an extent sufficient to leave the Senate without a quorum."

-In 1825, he talked for several days in opposition to a series of measures proposed by President John Quincy Adams; Randolph argued these measures would give advantage to the emerging industrial powers of New England at the expense of the Southern states.
+In 1825, he spoke for several days in opposition to a series of measures proposed by President Adams.
+Randolph argued these measures would give advantage to the emerging industrial powers of New England at the expense of the Southern states.
 This series of speeches was the first Senate filibuster.

+With his Senate term ending, Randolph did not seek re-election.
+Instead he was again elected US Representative in 1826, and again became Chairman of the Committee on Ways and Means.

 John Randolph offered many pro-slavery speeches over his long career in Congress.
 He mocked universal emancipation as an unreliable fantasy.
-Speaking about Cuba Randolph said, “It is unquestionable but this invasion will be made with this principle – this genius of universal emancipation – the sweeping anathema against the white population… And then, sir, what is the position of the southern United States?”
-If we should accede, “we should deserve to have negroes for our taskmaster’s, and for the husbands of our wives.“ (Fred Kaplan, John Quincy Adams, 407–8).
+Speaking about Cuba, Randolph said "It is unquestionable but this invasion will be made with this principle – this genius of universal emancipation – the sweeping anathema against the white population...
+And then, sir, what is the position of the southern United States?"
+If we should accede, "we should deserve to have negroes for our taskmasters, and for the husbands of our wives."

-Randolph was a member of the Virginia Constitutional Convention of 1829-1830 at Richmond as a delegate from Charlotte County.
+Randolph retired from the US House in 1828.
+He was a member of the Virginia Constitutional Convention of 1829-1830 as a delegate from Charlotte County.
 He was appointed United States Minister to Russia by President Andrew Jackson and served from May to September 1830, when he resigned for health reasons.
+In 1832, he was again elected US Representative, and served until his death in 1833.

 Death, legacy and honors

-Elected again in 1832, he served until his death in Philadelphia on May 24, 1833.
+He died in Philadelphia on May 24, 1833.
 He never married.
-Randolph is buried Hollywood Cemetery, Richmond, Virginia.
+Randolph is buried in the Hollywood Cemetery, Richmond, Virginia.
 His Virginia home, Roanoke Plantation, remains standing today, and was listed on the National Register of Historic Places in 1973.